 Self-driving vehicles are touted as the hope of the future, but they have already been responsible for several serious accidents during development.
 Texas has become one of the most popular states for autonomous car developers to test their vehicles.
 Autonomous or "self-driving" cars are equipped with multiple sensors and other technological systems designed to allow the vehicle to navigate traffic without a driver.
 However, these cars still require a human driver to be present behind the wheel to take control when necessary.

-If you were injured in a self-driving car accident that was not your fault, you may be able to recover compensation in a personal injury or product liability claim.
+If you were injured in a self-driving car accident that was not your fault, you may be able to recover compensation in a personal injury or auto product liability claim.
 These cases are complex, and require an in-depth investigation by a skilled Dallas self-driving car accident attorney.
 Our team at The Lenahan Law Firm can sit down with you in a free consultation, listen to how the accident affected your life, and go to work getting you compensation.
 If a negligent driver or manufacturer caused your injuries, we will hold them accountable.
 Call us today at (214) 295-1008 to discuss your case.

 Some vehicles are already equipped with systems that allow for vehicle operation without human control by activating the autopilot.
 Semi-autonomous systems are available from several manufacturers, including Tesla, Cadillac, Audi, and other high-end brands.
 The autopilot feature can be a benefit for drivers, as the many sensors can keep a vehicle safely within a lane of traffic without human intervention.